-The 2014 Honors Colloquium will take place between February 17 and 27.
-You can view the full schedule here.
+The 2016 Honors Colloquium will take place between February 8th and 25th.
+Here is a full schedule of the student presentations.

-If you have any questions about the Colloquium please contact [[ecneid,Libby Neidenbach]].
+If you have any questions about the Colloquium please contact [[seadam,Sarah Adams]].

 Letter to Honors students from Lisa Grimes:

-You are invited to take part in William and Mary's Fifteenth Annual Honors Colloquium.
-This year's Colloquium will take place February 17- 27, 2014 in Blow Hall Room 201.
-The Colloquium provides honors students with an opportunity to present your ideas to an interdisciplinary audience, allowing you to gain oral presentation practice and feedback on your project at a stage where it can have some influence.
+You are invited to take part in William & Mary's seventeenth annual Honors Colloquium.
+This year's Colloquium will take place February 8- 25, 2016 in Blow Hall Room 201.
+The Colloquium provides Honors students with an opportunity to present your ideas to an interdisciplinary audience, allowing you to gain oral presentation practice and feedback on your project at a stage where it can have some influence.
 While participation in the Honors Colloquium is completely voluntary, it is a great way to prepare for your thesis defense!

 Your twenty-minute presentation should consist of a concise summation of your thesis accessible to an audience of non-specialists.
 Audience members (thesis advisors, members of the thesis committee, other faculty, underclassmen in the discipline, friends, family, and anyone the presenter wishes to invite) will have ten minutes to ask questions after each presentation.
 I strongly encourage you to invite the members of your examining committee.